 - Temporary Travel Expenditures: Since travel is currently restricted and many meetings are being held virtually, AHA award funds that would normally be used for travel to scientific meetings or to other labs to collaborate and learn new techniques may be used for “professional development”.
 Professional development includes virtual meeting attendance (awardees are strongly encouraged to participate in AHA Scientific Sessions), online education, and other electronic or distance learning to enhance awardees’ skills and further their research expertise and interpersonal skills.

-- Letters of Intent/Pre-proposals: Some programs follow a two-part application process, as indicated in the chart of deadlines above.
-Part one is the submission of a letter of intent/pre-proposal, applicant’s biosketch, and other preliminary documents, as requested.
+- Pre-proposals (letters of intent): Some programs follow a two-part application process, as indicated in the chart of deadlines above.
+Part one is the submission of a pre-proposal (required letter of intent), applicant’s biosketch, and other preliminary documents, as requested.

-- Multiple Awards: An individual may hold more than one AHA award concurrently but may only hold one career development/recognition award (Career Development Award, Established Investigator Award, Merit Award, AHA Institutional Research Enhancement Award) at a time.
+- Multiple Awards: An individual may hold more than one AHA award concurrently but may only hold one career development/recognition award (Career Development Award, Established Investigator Award, Merit Award) at a time.
 Strategically Focused Research Network personnel may hold individual AHA awards.

 - Most recent application success rates.

 - If you had a prior AHA Research award, your eligibility to receive additional funding might depend on demonstrated compliance with our open science policies.
 Please refer to the AHA’s compliance instructions to ensure that previous awards are in good standing.

 - Citizenship: Awardees must have one of the following designations: